So you’ve cooked a sizeable piece of brisket, consumed a considerable amount for dinner and now you’re left with enough for a couple more dinners.

 Add contents to a frypan over a low heat and bring up to temperature, this usually takes around 10 to 15 minutes over a low heat.
 Make sure you give it the odd stir.

 Once the sauce is warmed up, you can add the appropriate amount of room temperature milk (1/3 cup per 4 serves) and give it a good stir.

 - 2 medium brown onions peeled and diced

 - 4 tbsp tomato paste

 - salt and pepper to taste

-- Once onions have softened and become translucent, add the wine and cook for a few minutes.
-Then add this to the slow cooker.
+- Add the red wine and cook for a few minutes.
+Then add the vegetables to the slow cooker with the brisket.

-- Turn on the slow cooker to low and leave for four hours.
+- Put the lid on the slow cooker, turn to low and leave for at least four hours.

 - After four hours, remove the bay leaves. **